Developer Guide

 add n/Another Person e/testperson@example.com

 Expected: No person is added.
-Error details shown in the status message indicating that a person with this email already exists. -
+The status message showsA person with this email already exists in the address book. -

 Test case: